Kiwira Mine-2 power station

 In June 2016 Tanzania's Deputy Energy Minister Medard Kalemani told Parliament that STAMICO would spend US$500 million on the mine and 200 MW coal plant, and that "preparatory work was at an advanced stage."
 The EIA has been submitted.
 The plant may be expanded to 400 MW in the future.
 Chinese companies are interested in developing the project.
 In 2015, a senior Chinese government said Beijing was willing to provide a soft loan for the Kiwira project through its financial institutions.

-As of December 2018, there have been no further developments, and the project appears to be shelved.
+As of December 2018, there have been no further developments in over two years, and the project appears to be shelved.

 - Sponsor: Kiwira Coal and Power